-National Geographic has published a new, thirteen map Appalachian Trail Illustrated map set ($149.97) of waterproof paper maps that cover the length of the Appalachian Trail from Springer Mountain, Georgia to Maine’s Mt Katahdin.
+National Geographic publishes a thirteen map Appalachian Trail Illustrated map set of waterproof paper maps that cover the length of the Appalachian Trail from Springer Mountain, Georgia to Maine’s Mt Katahdin.

 Available as a complete set or in separate 200-250 mile sections of trail ($14.95 each), they’re cleverly packaged in booklet form instead of huge fold out maps, a format that is more compact and far easier to manage than the large waterproof maps published by the Appalachian Trail Conservancy (ATC).

 Here’s a list of the available trail sections:

 - Springer Mountain to Davenport Gap (Map #1501)